-- Back on the Settings for Gmail page, scroll down and click on Advanced settings.
+- Back on the Settings for Gmail page, scroll down and click on the Compliance drop down.

-- In the Organizations section, highlight your domain or the OU for which you want to configure settings.
-(If you do not have any sub-organizations created, you will not see an Organizations section, and you can skip this step.)
+- In the Organizational Unit section, highlight your domain or the OU for which you want to configure settings.

-- Scroll to (or search for) the Content compliance section and select Configure or ADD ANOTHER RULE if you already have rules in place.
+- Scroll to the Content compliance section and select Configure or ADD ANOTHER RULE if you already have rules in place.

 - In the Add setting pop-up window, select Outbound and Internal – sending to ensure that all outbound messages are affected by this rule.
 Add “SecureMail” (or other appropriate description) to proceed.

 - Select Add in the Expressions